theandrelima/pydantic-serdes/docs/getting_started.md

 defined.

-As it was the case when loading serialized data from a file into models, we don't really need to tell SerialBus what's the serialization format of the source file, as it will automatically infer by the file suffix itself.
+As it was the case when loading serialized data from a file into models, we don't really need to tell pydantic-serdes what's the serialization format of the source file, as it will automatically infer by the file suffix itself.
 So make sure your source file adheres to the well-known file extensions:
 - YAML: .yaml or .yml